aparjadis/Hanalog_MOPTA2022/README.md

 python solve_week.py
 ```

-A schedule_phase1_n.csv file containing the schedule is produced, with n = {70,100,140,200} the number of patients defined in parameters.xlsx.
+Files schedule.csv and assignment.csv containing the schedule are produced, with the number of patients n = {70,100,140,200} defined in parameters.xlsx.
 Analysis of the quality of those results are provided in the report.

 ### Phase 2 ---TODO